goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 ---
-title: “Okta got breached again and they still haven’t learned their lesson”
+title: Okta got breached again and they still have not learned their lesson
 description: “HAR files uploaded to Okta support system contained session tokens.”
 slug: 2023-10-23-another-okta-breach
 authors: